amirhosseinsaloot/DotNetCore_VueJs/README.md

 ### Infrastructure Layer
 This layer contains Entities , Database config , Migrations , DataProviders (Presentation layer uses DataProviders for getting proper data) and application services such as Domain services (Business logic) or other services like Email , Sms and etc.

-Hints :
-1) Depends on Core and Data.

 ### Presentation Layer (Backend API)

 Api endpoints , Middlewares , FilterActions , Service Registrations are placed in this layer.